 It’s hard not to load up your plate when there are so many delicious options, but the key is not to overdo it.
 Help yourself to a small portion of everything the first time through the buffet, and then wait a few minutes once you’re done eating before you go back for seconds.
 You may find yourself feeling fuller and won’t be as tempted for seconds.

 Desserts don’t have to be rich and full of calories.
-Try cutting back on the amount of sugar, or using a sugar substitute instead.
-You can also try a simple dessert of fruit in place of the traditional pies.
+Try cutting back on the amount of sugar used in the recipe, or using a sugar substitute instead.
+You can also try a simple dessert of fruit in place of the traditional smorgasbord of pies and cheesecakes.